emiliosmith/mdef_emilio2/docs/seminars/03-Bio and Agri Zero.md

 ##Biomaterials

-From the webpage Materiom, I found a recipe for a bio-material based on coffee composite.
-Since I prepare my coffee at home and I drink a lot, in the next weeks I will have enough coffee waste for starting with the prototypes.
+From the webpage Materiom, I found a recipe for a bio-material composite based on coffee waste.
+Since I prepare my coffee at home and I drink a lot, it make sense to reuse my waste in some how.

+In the next weeks I will have enough coffee waste for starting with the prototypes.

 ><https://materiom.org/search>
 <https://materiom.org/recipe/171>